wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/05-mysql.md

 SELECT * FROM colors WHERE type = 'header';
 ```

+This will return all the requested rows.

 If you just wanted the value of the `value` column, you would use the following SQL statement:

 ```
 SELECT value FROM colors WHERE type = 'header';
 ```

+And this would only display the data from the `value` column.

 ## Updating rows in a table